nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 Lazily evaluating this will cause us to compute `1 + 2` twice (once per `x` in the `let`'s body), while eager evaluation will only compute it a single time (when storing it in the environment).
 Eager evaluation would be faster in this scenario.

-But that's not always true!
+But that is not always true!
 Look at the following code fragment:

 ```ocaml
 let x = 1 + 2 in